God the Father

 "O righteous Father, the world has not known you: but I have known you, and these have known that you have sent me.
 And I have declared to them your name, and will declare it: that the love wherewith you have loved me may be in them, and I in them" (Jn.17:25-26 KJV).

 Why did Christ have to reveal certain things about the Father?
-The only logical answer to why the Father sent Jesus to reveal his existence and so many things about himself (e.g., who he is, what his name is, and what he is doing), was because humanity did not know of his existence, and because it was time to reveal himself in order for the next phase of his plan for humanity to go forward.
+The only logical answer to why the Father sent Jesus to reveal his existence and so many things about himself (e.g., who he is, what his name is, and what he is doing) is that humanity did not know of his existence and it was time to reveal himself in order for the next phase of his plan for humanity to go forward.

 JOHN 17:1-8 KJV